-Sandman is chairman of the board of the D.C.
-Campaign to Prevent Teen Pregnancy and a member of the boards of Washington Performing Arts, the College of Saint Rose, Albany Law School, and the Tahirih Justice Center.
-He is a member of the American Law Institute, the District of Columbia Access to Justice Commission, the District of Columbia Public Charter School Board, the District of Columbia Bar Pro Bono Committee, the Advisory Council of the American Bar Association’s Center for Innovation, the Board of Advisors of the University of Pennsylvania Law School’s Center on the Future of the Profession.
+Sandman is Chairman of the Board of the D.C.
+Campaign to Prevent Teen Pregnancy and a member of the boards of the Pro Bono Institute, Washington Performing Arts, the College of Saint Rose, and Albany Law School.
+He is Vice Chair of the District of Columbia Access to Justice Commission and a member of the District of Columbia Public Charter School Board, the District of Columbia Bar Pro Bono Committee, the American Law Institute, the Advisory Council of the American Bar Association’s Center for Innovation, and the Board of Advisors of the University of Pennsylvania Law School’s Center on the Future of the Profession.
 He currently serves as Chair of the American Bar Association’s Task Force on Legal Needs Arising Out of the 2020 Pandemic.